protontypes/open-sustainable-technology/README.md

 - [hydro-power-database](https://github.com/energy-modelling-toolkit/hydro-power-database) - dataset tries to collect some basic information on all the European hydro-power plants.
 - [MHKiT-Python](https://github.com/MHKiT-Software/MHKiT-Python) - provides the marine renewable energy community tools for data processing, visualization, quality control, resource assessment, and device performance.
 - [hydropowerlib](https://github.com/hydro-python/hydropowerlib) - The hydropowerlib is designed to calculate feedin time series of run-of-the-river hydropower plants.
-- [HydroPowerSimulations.jl](https://github.com/NREL-SIIP/HydroPowerSimulations.jl) - contains extensions on PowerSystems.jl and PowerSimulations.jl to enable enhanced hydropower representations
+- [HydroPowerSimulations.jl](https://github.com/NREL-SIIP/HydroPowerSimulations.jl) - contains extensions on PowerSystems.jl and PowerSimulations.jl to enable enhanced hydropower representations.
+- [OpenHPL](https://github.com/simulatino/OpenHPL) - is an open-source hydropower library that consists of hydropower unit models and is modelled using Modelica.
+- [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim) - Wave Energy Converter Simulator is an open-source code for simulating wave energy converters.